venkatraj/js-notes/Part 1/05. Data Types/5.6 Iterables/iterables.md

     to: 5
   };

-  // Pseduo code
+  // Pseudo code
   for(num of range) {
     console.log(num); // 1,2,3,4,5
   }

 ```
 If the above code run successfully, then range object is iterable.
 But we will get an error
-`TypeError: range is not iterable` To make it iterable, it (`range`) should return an object with `next` method that returns a `{done: Boolean, value: any}` format.
+`TypeError: range is not iterable` To make it iterable, it (`range`) should return an iterator object.
+An iterator is an object with `next` method that returns a `{done: Boolean, value: any}` format.

+In Javascript, `for..of` loop, it looks for `[Symbol.iterator]` method which should return an iterator.

-In other words, with every iteration in `for..of`, the range should call `next` and return an object in `{done: boolean, value: any}` format.
+In other words, first call of `for..of` invokes `[Symbol.iterator]` method and gets an iterator object and subsequent calls of `for..of`, it uses `next` method which returns an object in `{done: boolean, value: any}` format.
 When `done: false` the `for..of` knows that the iteration is not over and takes the next value.
 When `done: true` the `for..of` knows that the iteration is over and exists loop.

 Let us see the above explanation in code.